For more than a decade I’ve ranted about the ridiculous

 No I’m not kidding.
 It’s our holiday.
 Christians invented Halloween.

 I know; you’ve likely read an article which claims Halloween got its origin in pagan harvest festivals.
 That’s utter bunk.
-Some neo-Pagan, one of the capital-P Pagans who worship nature and its gods (whose religions date from the 1960s, even though they claim they’re revivals of ancient pre-Christian religions), started to claim we Christians swiped it from them, and Christianized it.
+Some neo-Pagan (one of the capital-P Pagans who worship nature and its gods, whose religions date from the 1960s, even though they claim they’re revivals of ancient pre-Christian religions) started to claim we Christians swiped it from them, and Christianized it.
 There’s no historical evidence whatsoever for this claim, but they keep claiming it.
-And every year, gullible reporters repeat it whenever they write about the history of Halloween.
+Gullible reporters repeat it every year when they write about the history of Halloween.

 The story has always been hearsay, but it’s been passed around so long, people actually try to debunk me by quoting 20-year-old articles which claim Halloween was originally Samhain or some other pagan festival.
 But those old articles were poorly sourced.
 Incorrect then; incorrect now.